seqcode/multimds/README.md

 ## Testing

 Please run test.sh (in the scripts directory) and report any issues.
+This script downloads and normalizes sample data for GM12878_combined and K562, allowing you to manually run any of the commands below, though the script will also test the commands automatically.

 ## Usage